 Here are our five top picks if you’re looking to by an electric bike.

-2: Electric mountain bike cruiser – If you’re looking for a modern, quirky, cool looking electric bike then you’ll love this beauty.
+2: Electric mountain bike cruiser – If you’re looking for a modern, quirky, cool-looking electric bike then you’ll love this beauty.
 As soon as I saw this bike I wanted it.
-It has 21 gears and when you’re not using the electricity you’ll be pedaling your way to being the coolest person on the road.
-It has fat wheel and a great suspension to take you over so many different type surfaces.
+It has 21 gears and when you’re not using the electricity you’ll be pedalling your way to being the coolest person on the road.
+It has a fat wheel and a great suspension to take you over so many different type surfaces.
 There are various different colours available for this electric bike.
 All colour a funky and totally suit the bike.
 I have seen the GOLD, GREEN and BLUE)

 3: GreenEdge CS2 Electric Mountain Bike – This mountain bike style electric bike is lightweight and has disk brakes on the front and back wheels.
 This means no problem stopping in the wet which will be great for our English summers!
 The bike has a vivid LCD display and pedal assist modes capable of up to 15.5mph.
 This electric bike has a superb range of 25 -35 miles before it needs charging.
 This is adequate for nearly three days of cycling for most cyclists.